61106960/adPEAS/README.md

 * Delegation - Searching for delegation issues, like 'Constrained Delegation', 'Unconstrained Delegation' and 'Resource Based Constrained Delegation', for computer and user accounts
 * Accounts - Searching for non-disabled high privileged user accounts in predefined groups and account issues like e.g. old passwords
 * Computer - Enumerating Domain Controllers, Certificate Services, Exchange Server and outdated OS versions like Windows Server 2008R2, etc.
-* BloodHound - Enumerating Active Directory with the SharpHound collector
+* BloodHound - Enumerating Active Directory with the SharpHound collector for BloodHound Community Edition

 ### Important Note about the BloodHound Module
 * adPEAS is currently using the SharpHound ingestor by [BloodHound Community Edition](https://github.com/SpecterOps/BloodHound).
 This ingestor will NOT work with the older versions of BloodHound.